prashant1507/Appium-Automation-Framework/ReadMe.md

 ### _Project Features_
 - Appium server will start and stop automatically with different ports.
 - Each device's capability file will be created automatically.
+    - [Capability Template File](src/test/resources/capabilityTemplate.json) will be used to generate actual capability files for each device.
 - Supports parallel testing (for parallel="tests" in [testng.xml](testng.xml)).
 - Multiple devices can be attached to machine.
 - Generates report after each run for all test cases with screenshots.